 In the first segment Kay Whitt, owner and operator of Serendipity Studio walks you through the making of one of her beautiful bags.
 Watch as she makes a divided bag for toting your tablet along with other items that you want to keep separate like a notebook, keys, or anything else that would not be travel friendly with a delicate device.
 You will practically feel like Kay is sitting in your sewing space tutoring you and guiding you from start to finish.
 If you are a big time bag lover you will LOVE Kay’s other patterns for even more fabulous bags.
 CLICK HERE to visit her site and see all of her great bag patterns.

 Interested in making a nice big beautiful bag that rivals designer style satchels found in gift shops?
 In the second segment Donna Babylon makes a weekender bag that will remind you of the pretty quilted bags you know by a familiar name that starts with a "V" and ends with a "B"!
 Donna delivers lots of tips and tricks in this show.
 You’ll get a mini lesson in monograms as she adds appliqués for a traditional three-letter monogram.
 You’ll get tips for precision stitching to permanently attach the letters with a traditional “blanket style” appliqué stitch.
 Keep a notebook handy while you watch, you are going to want to use her helpful tricks and tips for many other projects.
 Want to make your very own weekender like the one you see on the show?
 The pattern for the bag is available for purchase from Donna when you CLICK HERE.

 In the last short portion of the show Angela Wolf will teach you the ins and outs of serging curves, along with a tip for starting and stopping with a serger.

-This show is online until Friday June 2nd at noon EST. You can CLICK HERE to go and watch the show.
+This show is currently showing online until Friday September 1st at noon EST. You can CLICK HERE to go and watch the show.
 Enjoy!

 This fun and inspiring show begins with Donna Babylon making a portable pet blanket.